duhast22/duhast22/README.md

-- 👋 Hi, I’m @duhast22
+- Hi, I’m @duhast22
-- 👀 I’m interested in java programming/developing and piano performance.
+- I’m interested in c/c++ programming/developing and piano performance.
-- 🌱 I’m currently studying at University of California, San Diego.
+- I’m currently studying at University of California, San Diego.
 I am pursuing a B.S in MATHEMATICS-COMPUTER SCIENCE and a B.A in Piano Performance.
-- 💞️ I’m looking to collaborate on java projects.

 <!---
 duhast22/duhast22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.